Facioscapulohumeral muscular dystrophy: FSHD2

-FSHD without D4Z4 contraction is classified as FSHD2, which constitutes 5% of FSHD cases.
-Various mutations cause FSHD2, all of chromatin modifier genes that result in D4Z4 hypomethylation, at which the genetic mechanism converges with FSHD1.
-Approximately 80% of FSHD2 cases are due to deactivating mutations in the gene SMCHD1 (structural maintenance of chromosomes flexible hinge domain containing 1) on chromosome 18.
-SMCHD1 is responsible for DNA methylation, and its deactivation results in hypomethylation of the D4Z4 repeat array.
-Another cause of FSHD2 is mutation in DNMT3B (DNA methyltransferase 3B), which also plays a role in DNA methylation.
-As of 2020, early evidence indicates that a third cause of FSHD2 is mutation in both copies of the LRIF1 gene, which encodes the protein ligand-dependent nuclear receptor-interacting factor 1 (LRIF1).
+FSHD with a D4Z4 array repeat size of 11 or greater is classified as FSHD2, responsible for 5% of FSHD cases.
+A 4qA allele is still required, and its adjacent D4Z4 repeat array is typically borderline shortened, with less than 30 repeats.
+A deactivating mutation of one of several DNA methylation genes is required for FSHD2, which contributes to hypomethylation of a borderline shortened D4Z4 repeat array, at which the genetic mechanism converges with FSHD1.
+At least 85% of FSHD2 cases involve mutations in the gene SMCHD1 (structural maintenance of chromosomes flexible hinge domain containing 1) on chromosome 18.
+Specific mutations of SMCHD1 are also associated with Bosma arhinia and microphtalmia syndrome.
+Another cause of FSHD2 is mutation in DNMT3B (DNA methyltransferase 3B).
+Mutations in DNMT3B can also cause ICF syndrome.
+As of 2020, early evidence indicates that a third cause of FSHD2 is mutation of the LRIF1 gene, which encodes the protein ligand-dependent nuclear receptor-interacting factor 1 (LRIF1).
 LRIF1 is known to interact with the SMCHD1 protein.
-As of 2019, there are presumably additional mutations at other unidentified genetic locations that can cause FSHD2.
+As of 2019, it is presumed that mutation of additional, unidentified genes can cause FSHD2.

-Mutation of a single allele of SMCHD1 or DNMT3B can cause disease.
-Mutation of both copies LRIF1 has been tentatively shown to cause disease in a single person as of 2020.
-As in FSHD1, a 4qA allele must be present for disease to result.
-However, unlike the D4Z4 array, the genes implicated in FSHD2 are not in proximity with the 4qA allele, and so they are inherited independently from the 4qA allele, resulting in a digenic inheritance pattern.
-For example, one parent without FSHD can pass on an SMCHD1 mutation, and the other parent, also without FSHD, can pass on a 4qA allele, bearing a child with FSHD2.
+FSHD2 associated with SMCHD1 or DNMT3B mutation, only requires one abnormal allele.
+These FSHD2-causative genes are not located next to the required D4Z4 array/4qA allele within the genome, and are thus inherited independently, resulting in a biallelic digenic inheritance pattern.
+For example, one parent without FSHD can pass on an SMCHD1 mutation, and the other parent, also without FSHD, can pass on a borderline-shortened D4Z4/4qA allele, bearing a child with FSHD2.
+For FSHD2 associated with LRIF1 mutation, both LRIF1 alleles need to be mutated, which theoretically yields an even more complex inheritance pattern, termed trialleic digenic.